 - anxious in situations that do not warrant fear.

-As already stated, all emotions are understandable and in order to help you, it is important for you to understand that they all have a function.
+As already stated, all emotions are understandable, and to help you; you need to understand that they all have a function.

 What function do emotions have?